Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-selectable-gifts/README.md

 ### [Official documentation here](https://pinelab-plugins.com/plugin/vendure-plugin-selectable-gifts)

-Vendure plugin to enable customer selected gifts.
+Vendure plugin to allow your loyal customers to select gifts when they placed more than X orders, or to select a gift when their order value is over $50.

 - Administrators can use a Promotion to select products that are applicable as gift.
 - Administrators can use Promotion Conditions to determine if gifts are eligible for an order
 - The storefront can fetch eligible gifts for an order,and add a gift to cart
-- The selected gift in cart wil be free of charge
+- The selected gift in cart will be free of charge
+- Includes the Promotion Condition `When customer placed more than {minimum} orders`

 ## Getting started